 For the organization that understands that a job well done deserves some attention, to both honor the employee and showcase the values the organization strives for.

 Committee: Recognition is important at all levels of an organization, and while it’s easy to sometimes focus on the more visible roles (sales, customer service), the other roles are just as important to making a company a success.
 The focus on appreciating all levels at Kimpton, and in a fun way, is a great example of how recognition can be done.

-Congrats again to the winners and all of the finalists!
+Congrats again to the Corporate Humor Awards winners and all of the finalists!
+Make sure to checkout the Corporate Humor Awards full list of winners to learn why each organization and individual was nominated.
 Every one of them is helping to make the world a funnier, more productive, and happier place.